Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 And to our last point, panel-built custom homes require fewer workers to build, meaning less labor costs.

-Making Your Custom Home a Reality, Whatever the Odds
+Make Your Custom Home a Reality, Whatever the Odds

 There will never be a home construction project – modular or panelized – that isn't affected by some external issue.
 Hiccups, bumps in the road, or something more serious should be expected to a certain degree.